Skip to main content

 Abuse of process and malicious prosecution are closely related, but each requires the plaintiff to prove different elements.

-A person may have a claim for malicious prosecution if someone maliciously starts or continues a criminal or civil proceeding against them without having probable cause.
-Abuse of process, on the other hand, occurs when there is a valid reason or probable cause for the lawsuit, but a legal tool or process has been misused for ulterior purposes.
+A person may have a claim for malicious prosecution if someone wrongfully starts or continues a criminal or civil proceeding against them.
+This means they don’t have probable cause (reasonable grounds) that a crime or civil wrong has occurred.
+By contrast, abuse of process occurs when there is a valid reason for the lawsuit, but a legal tool or process has been misused for ulterior purposes.

 Learn More About Abuse of Process by Speaking to a Lawyer

-It can be frustrating to feel like someone is taking advantage of legal processes to get something they want from you or to cause you mental anguish.
-If you believe that you've been the victim of an abuse of process or any other type of tort and would like to learn about your legal options, you may want to contact a skilled personal injury attorney in your area.
+It can be frustrating to feel like someone is taking advantage of legal processes or legal procedures to intimidate you.
+If this is happening to you, you may want to contact a skilled personal injury attorney in your area.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help